securenative/GoProtobufReader/README.md

 ## Motivation
-Getting access to the data stored in .proto files can be very handy, allowing you to get single source of truth definitions about your services.
+Getting access to the data stored in .proto files can be very handy, allowing you to have a single source of your microservices meta-data.

-Here at SecureNative, we use protobufs extensively to define our micro-services and with the use of [packman](github.com/securenative/packman) we were able to generate all the  boilerplate parts allowing you to focus on solving the actual problem and not to mess around with infrastructural issues.
+Here at SecureNative, we use protobufs extensively to define our micro-services meta-data, and with the use of [packman](github.com/securenative/packman) we are able to generate all the boilerplate needed, allowing the developer to focus on solving the actual business problem need to be solved without the need to mess-around and wiring all the parts together.

 ## Quick Example